dluo96/data-structures-and-algorithms/README.md

 How does a PQ know which of its element has the highest priority?
 Does it sort all the elements?
 No, it uses a heap.
 > A **heap** is a tree based DS which satisfies the **heap property**: if A is a parent node of B, then A is ordered with respect to B for all nodes A and B in the heap.

-A heap is the underlying DS for a PQ (recall that a PQ is an ADT).
-Though a heap is the most common implementation of a PQ, a PQ can also be implemented in other ways.

 Concretely, this means we have two types of heap:
 - **Maximum Heap**: each child node is smaller than its parent node.
 - **Minimum Heap**: each child node is larger than its parent node.

+A heap is one possible implementation (DS) for a PQ (recall that a PQ is an ADT), but a PQ can also be implemented in other ways.
+PQs are usually implemented with heaps because this gives them the best possible time complexity.
+One could implement a PQ using an unsorted list, however this would not give the best time complexity.

 ### Complexity
 The table below assumes that the PQ has been implemented via a binary heap.